raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ..Q.....  .....Q..
 ```

-Thus, every time we generate a valid arrangement, we can go ahead and make a vertical mirror image of it.
+Thus, every time we discover a valid arrangement, we can go ahead and make a vertical mirror image of it.
 That saves us work if we can also avoid generating and testing that mirror image arrangement.

+So the $64,000 question is, "Can we avoid the work of generating both positions and their mirror images?"

 Note the following numbered positions: